Alter-Net-codes/SkyOS/readme.md

 SkyOS is an open-source operating system built for the Scratch Computing Alliance (SCA)

 ## Description
-An os built FROM SCRATCH!!
-It's open-source and easy to contribute too because it is written in python a very easy language! (to learn and program in) *thanks god github exists so the team can work on this.*
-How to contribute below!
+An os built FROM SCRATCH!
+It's open-source and easy to contribute to because it is written in python, a very easy language! (to learn and program in) How to contribute below!

+### reminder:
+code stealing is NOT allowed and is very much said in our license

 ## Contributing
-The website has info on this go to it!
+go to the website: https://webbrowser11.github.io/skyOSweb/=

 ## Website
 https://webbrowser11.github.io/skyOSweb/